SSDorin/azure-blob-uploader/README.md

-# Cloud Uploader
+# Azure Blob Uploader

 ## Overview

-Cloud Uploader is a Bash script designed to securely upload files to Azure Blob Storage.
+clouduploader is a Bash script designed to securely upload files to Azure Blob Storage.
 It features a progress bar for visualization, file encryption using GPG, and the generation of shareable links for the uploaded files.

 ## Prerequisites